-His birthplace was Geneva, Switzerland although he traces his roots from his family whose origins were from the town of Lucca, Italy.
-Françoise Huaut, Deluc’s mother, was married to Jacques-François Deluc who was then the main author of publications which refuted Mandeville as well as other writers of rationalism.
-Jacques-François Deluc had given Jean Andre Deluc a great education which ad first focused on natural science and mathematics.
-For his mathematics classes, he had been a pupil of Georges-Louis Le Sage.
+Jean Andre Deluc was born on 8 February 1727 and his birthplace was Geneva, Switzerland although the roots of his family were from the town of Lucca, Italy.
+His father was Jacques-François Deluc, the main author of publications which refuted Mandeville as well as other writers of rationalism.
+His mother was Françoise Huaut.
+Jean’s education focused on natural science and mathematics.
+For his mathematics classes, he was a pupil of Georges-Louis Le Sage.

-Because of his competence especially in the field of mathematics, he had then involved himself with affairs related to commerce which became a major part of his years—around 46 years of it.
-It had only been interrupted by some business journeys which took him to other countries, and some scientific trips to the Alps.
+Because of his ability especially in the field of mathematics, Jean Andre Deluc then involved himself with affairs related to commerce and was a businessman for approximately 46 years.
+Occasionally he took business journeys to other countries, and engaged in a few scientific trips to the Alps.

-Together with Guillaume-Antoine, his brother, they were gradually able to collect, his very own specimen for mineralogy as well as natural history.
-This same collection had started a kind of museum which was later on enriched by a lad referred to as J. André Deluc, his nephew, who also happened to be a writer in the field of geology.
+Together with his brother, Guillaume-Antoine, they gradually collected their very own mineralogy and natural history specimens.
+This collection was the beginning of a kind of museum which was later on enriched by his nephew and namesake who was also a writer in the field of geology.

 Career and Other Engagements

-There was a time when Jean Andre Deluc had taken a prominent role in political engagements.
-In 1768, Deluc had been successful in gaining the friendship of the duc de Choiseul when he was in Paris.
-Four years later, he was able to become one of the members of Geneva’s Council of Two Hundred.
+Deluc took a prominent role in political engagements for a time.
+In 1768, Deluc was successful in gaining the friendship of the duke of Choiseul when he was in Paris.
+Four years later, in 1770, he became one of the members of Geneva’s Council of Two Hundred.

 Scientific Interests and Contributions

-The main interests of Jean Andre Deluc included meteorology and geology.
-He was able to publish several volumes on findings about geology he was able to record during his travels in Europe in 1810, England in 1811, and also in France, Germany, and Switzerland in 1813.
+The main interests of Deluc were meteorology and geology.
+He published several volumes on findings about geology and he recorded his travels in Europe in 1810, England in 1811, and also in France, Germany, and Switzerland in 1813.

-One of his more prominent theories had been on how heat disappeared when ice was being thawed—and this happened around the same period when Joseph Black had made this the basis of his personal hypothesis on latent heat.
-Deluc had ascertained how waster was denser when it was at 40 °F and not while it was at its freezing temperature.
-He had been the proponent of this theory, and later on it was revived by scientist John Dalton
+One of his more prominent theories was concerning how heat disappeared when ice was being thawed.
+Deluc ascertained how water was denser when it was at 40 °F and not while it was at its freezing temperature.

-Apart from his publication which was dedicated to Queen Charlotte, he had “Lettres sur l’histoire physique de la terre” in 1798 which was written to Johann Friedrich Blumenbach which contained the essays on General Principle of Morality.
+In addition to his publication “Physical and Moral Letters on Mountains and on the History of the Earth and of Man” in 1778 which was dedicated to Queen Charlotte, he wrote “Lettres sur l’histoire physique de la terre” (Letters on the physical history of the earth) in 1798 which comprised of essays addressed to Johann Friedrich Blumenbach on the General Principle of Morality.

 Personal Life and Latter Years

-He had been a religious man, and apart from his being involved with scientific studies h had done on his own, the latter years of Deluc’s life was dedicated to theological matters.
-He even had a controversial experience with Hutton which expressed how although Deluc had never argued Hutton’s being an atheist, he had accused the man of his failure to properly counter atheism.
+Deluc was a religious man, and apart from his being involved with scientific studies, the latter years of Deluc’s life was dedicated to theological matters.
+He had a controversial view of geologist James Hutton, which expressed how although Deluc had never argued Hutton was an atheist; he had accused the man of his failure to properly counter atheism.

-During his years he had collected Scriptural data which he had also considered as descriptions of the world’s history.
-He had even explained how the first six days of Creation as accounted in the Bible had been epochs that had preceded the present state of his time in his work called “Lettres physiques et morales.”
-In this work he had also attributed the great deluge as the reason of the filled up cavities inside the earth.
+During his years he collected Scriptural data which he considered as descriptions of the world’s history.
+He explained how the first six days of Creation as accounted in the Bible had been epochs that had preceded the present state of his time in his work called “Lettres physiques et morales” (Physical and moral letters).
+In this work he also attributed the great deluge as the reason of the filled up cavities inside the earth.

-He had also been given the leave to explore France, Switzerland, Germany and Holland.
-He had even been distinguished at the University of Göttingen with honorary professorship of philosophy and geology.
-He had also been one trusted correspondent of the French Academy of Sciences as well as other learned and esteemed societies.
-He had 70 years of research and scientific works before he died in Berkshire, England in November 1817.
-In honour of his scientific efforts, there is an impact crater on the surface of the moon which had been named as “Deluc.”
+He was given leave from Court to explore France, Switzerland, Germany and Holland.
+He was distinguished at the University of Göttingen with an honorary professorship of philosophy and geology.
+He was also a trusted correspondent of the French Academy of Sciences as well as other learned and esteemed societies.
+He had accumulated 70 years of research and scientific works before he died in Berkshire, England in November 1817, aged 90.